 Students will complete a research paper on a topic closely related to policy implementation.
 This is an open-ended assignment worth approximately 20 percent of the final course grade for Masters-level students and 50 percent for doctoral students.
 Students are encouraged to develop a project and write a paper that will further their own personal and professional interests in the field.
-Some ways to fulfill this requirement include developing a case study on the implementation of a specific public policy; conducting in-depth research on a particular aspect of the implementation process; reading an important book on policy implementation and writing an in-depth book review; identifying a topic relevant to policy implementation that is not adequately covered in course readings, researching this topic, and writing a report on it; selecting a controversial topic that focuses on policy implementation, researching both sides of the issue, and writing a fact-based position paper; etc. There are many other ways to satisfy the research paper requirement.
+Some ways to fulfill this requirement include: develop a case study on the implementation of a specific public policy; conduct in-depth research on a particular aspect or phase of the implementation process; read an important book on policy implementation and write an in-depth critical analysis (not just a book report); or identify a topic relevant to policy implementation that is not adequately covered in course readings, research this topic, and write a report on it.
+There are many other ways to satisfy the research paper requirement.
 Importantly, each student's topic and research plan must be approved in advance by the instructor.
 A short paragraph-length proposal is due midway through the semester, and the final paper is due at semester's end.
-The suggested length is 15 pages.
+The suggested length is 15 pages but flexible.
 A brief in-class presentation is expected if time permits.